Bullecourt

 I was told that the Honourable Artillery Company amended their records in October 1918 to record Andrew Thomas’ earlier death on the 3rd May 1917.

 There must have been correspondence which has disappeared in the intervening years.
-I have seen a letter my grandmother wrote to the War Office asking for them to give her any information they had.
+I have seen a letter my grandmother wrote to the War Office asking for them to give her any information they might have relating to his being missing or dead.
 I have also been told that it was very common for women in her position to ask the War Office and the relevant regiments if anybody had seen their men on the battlefield as they attempted to obtain some kind of closure.
 Regrettably regimental records rarely mentioned anybody other than officers, so it would have been unusual to find anything written there on individuals of other ranks.

 Later she wrote another letter, this time to the Honourable Artillery Company, with whom she had obviously had some form of communication, and this time mentioning her brother whom she now knew to be dead: